AdobeDocs/creative-cloud-enterprise-learn.en/help/max/indesign.md

 In this tutorial, you will learn how:
 * Provide hands-free access to web content via mobile devices
 * Make your customers feel safe
-* Digital means it’s easy to keep content current
+* Digital means it's easy to keep content current

 **Presented by:**
 Patti Sokol, Principal Solutions Consultant (Digital Media)